by Daniel Schaffer and Phillip Compeau

 We will go through each of the settings offered and briefly explain them as well as what we are going to choose.

-• Run only assembly?
-Set to “No”.
+• Operation Mode: Set to “Assembly and error correction“.
 We want SPAdes to try and “error correct” reads, meaning that it looks for potentially troubling bases and correcting reads.
 For example, if a read matches another read exactly except for a single base with a very low quality score, we may want to error correct this read before we build a de Bruijn graph.

-• Library type.
-Set to “Paired end/single reads”.
+• Single-end or paired-end short-reads: Set to "Pair-end: list of dataset pairs“.
 Remember that we know these are paired-end reads.

 Figure: In “forward-reverse” reads, the first read is taken from one strand, and the second read comes from the opposing strand.
 Source: https://bit.ly/3dyv47n.